-WRI’s analysis of 67 countries, for instance, shows that the UK achieved five years of decoupling between 2000 and 2014 where carbon emissions declined even as real GDP grew.
-Over the full 14-year period, the UK reduced its carbon emissions while growing its economy by 27 percent.
-Similarly, Carbon Brief’s recent global analysis shows that while 45 nations reduced their emissions between 2000 and 2014, fully 35 did it while increasing their real GDP.
+WRI’s analysis of 67 countries, for instance, shows that in the United Kingdom carbon emissions declined even as real GDP grew in five different years between 2000 and 2014.
+Over the full 14-year period, the United Kingdom reduced its carbon emissions while growing its economy by 27 percent.
+Carbon Brief’s global analysis found that, while 45 nations reduced their emissions between 2000 and 2014, 35 did so while increasing their real GDP.
 Intensely urban Singapore, for example, scored the most dramatic decoupling, as it doubled its real GDP while slashing its CO2 emissions by 46 percent.

 Figure 1: Insert global emissions and GDP graph

-As for the U.S., the nation first decoupled its economic growth and emissions in 2001 when it achieved a modest 2 percent reduction in carbon emissions while growing its economy by 1 percent.
-Of course, that was a year of deep recession.
-But then the country repeated the feat in the boom year of 2006 before relapsing.
-More recently, the nation’s emissions and growth decoupled from 2010 to 2012, and then again in 2015.
-Emissions decoupling has clearly become more frequent amid the ongoing large-scale switch from coal to natural gas use in electricity generation driven by the hydraulic fracturing (“fracking”) boom.
-At the same time, numerous other factors are clearly influencing outcomes, ranging from changes in the structure and growth of the national economy to investment decisions and technology change to land-use change and the availability of clean new energy resources.
+The United States first decoupled its economic growth and emissions in 2001, when it achieved a modest 2 percent reduction in carbon emissions while growing its economy by 1 percent.
+That was a recession year, but the decoupling occurred again in 2006, a year of solid growth, and again in 2010–2012 and in 2015.
+Emissions decoupling has become more frequent amid the ongoing large-scale switch from coal to natural gas—driven by the hydraulic fracturing (“fracking”) boom—but numerous other factors, such as changes in the structure and growth of the national economy, investment decisions, technology change, land-use change, and the availability of new clean energy resources, are influencing outcomes as well.

-Hence the present analysis of growth and emissions trends at the state level.
-By matching state-level GDP data to state-level carbon emissions information the analysis provides a simple look at state-by-state decoupling trends.
-Secondarily, some observations are made about some of the state-side influences on those trends, especially those involving states’ fuel mix and industry structure.
+To examine decoupling trends at the state level, this analysis matches state-level GDP data to state-level carbon emissions information.
+We also examine the factors influencing these trends, especially those involving states’ fuel mix and industry structure.

-Turning to the data four major findings stand out:
+Four major findings stand out:

-Decoupling is occurring in most U.S. states.
+Decoupling is occurring in most states.

-Between 2000 and 2015 (the latest year available for the nation), the United States expanded its GDP by 30 percent while cutting its emissions by 10 percent—making it the largest country that has had multiple years when economic growth has been decoupled from growth in carbon emissions.
-This achievement suggests that many states must have also managed similar feats.
-And in fact that proves to be the case.
+Between 2000 and 2015 (the latest year available for national data), the United States expanded its GDP by 30 percent while cutting its emissions by 10 percent—making it the largest country that has had multiple years in which economic growth has been decoupled from growth in carbon emissions (see Figure 2).

 Figure 2: Insert U.S. 1990-15 decoupling line chart

-Altogether 33 states and the District of Columbia managed to expand their economies between 2000 and 2013 while reducing their carbon emissions.
-As a group, these jurisdictions expanded their economies by fully 22 percent while reducing their emissions by nearly 12 percent.
-Among the decoupling states, Maine achieved the most dramatic delinking, as it reduced its energy-related CO2 emissions by 25 percent—the largest decline among all states—while growing its economy by 9 percent from 2000 to 2014.
+Altogether 33 states and the District of Columbia managed to expand their economies between 2000 and 2013 while reducing their carbon emissions (see Figure 3).
+As a group, these jurisdictions expanded their economies by 22 percent while reducing their emissions by nearly 12 percent.
+Maine achieved the largest CO2 decline among the 50 states, at 25 percent, while growing its economy by 9 percent.
 Among the larger states (in terms of GDP), Massachusetts, New York, and Georgia have had some of the largest reductions in emissions since 2000.
 Massachusetts managed to cut its emissions by 22 percent even as its GDP grew 21 percent.
-New York and Georgia decreased their emissions by 20 percent and 17 percent while growing by 24 percent and 15 percent, respectively.
+New York and Georgia decreased their emissions by 20 percent and 17 percent while growing their GDP by 24 percent and 15 percent, respectively.